awsdocs/amazon-fsx-lustre-user-guide/doc_source/install-lustre-client.md

       sudo apt install -y lustre-client-modules-$(uname -r)
       ```

-      The two Lustre packages that are necessary for mounting and interacting with your Amazon FSx for Lustre file system are installed\.
+      The two Lustre packages that are necessary for mounting and interacting with your FSx for Lustre file system are installed\.
 You can optionally install additional related packages such as a package containing the source code and packages containing tests that are included in the repository\.

    1. List all available packages in the repository by using the following command\.